jacques-dup/karchives/docs/religion/index.md

+---
+title: Gods & Religion
+summary: A summary of the beliefs, religions and cults of Aklatorio
+authors:
+    - Jacques du Plessis
+date: 2019-04-24
+---
 # Gods & Religion
 ##### Gods, Churches, Sects & Secrets
 > Beliefs have always played a great role in culture and the formation of societies.
 In a realm where unknown magic dominates the cosmos, it is only fitting that religion plays a key role in the ordering of society.